-WordPress is one of the most known and used CMS’s across the web and plugins for everything you may need.
+WordPress is one of the most known and used CMS’s across the web, with plugins for everything you may need.

-If you or your company run an online business and collect data from your customers, you probably already hear about GDPR and the need for companies to comply with it.
-If not you better start preparing because it came into force 25th may and the fines are no joke.
-Learn more about GDPR
+If you or your company run an online business and collect data from your customers, you probably have already heard about GDPR and the need for companies to comply with it.
+If not, you better start preparing because it came into force 25th may and the fines are no joke.
+Learn more about the GDPR.

-Imagine if you manage several WordPress websites, and you need to comply all of them to GDPR laws.
-Sounds hard and tiring, doesn’t it?
+Imagine if you manage several WordPress websites, and you need all of them to comply with the GDPR laws.
+It sounds hard and tiring, doesn’t it?

-Now imagine another scenario where you go to one platform, create a general “Terms and Policies”, and scans the cookies on all your websites for you.
-It became better didn’t it?
+Now imagine another scenario where you go to one platform, that lets you create a general “Terms and Policies”, and scans the cookies on all your websites for you.
+Much better, isn’t it?

 1 – Add the GetComplied plugin to WordPress

-To add the GetComplied plugin you need to access your WordPress back office.
+To add GetComplied’s plugin, you need to access your WordPress’s back office.

-When in the back office access Plugins and Add New.
-Search for GetComplied, install it and Activate.
+There access Plugins and Add New.
+Search for GetComplied, install it and Activate it.

 2 – Create an account